EinsteinIsekai/Term-project/README.md

 Run “main.java” to start the game

 Set up:
-Dowload all files, including java file and source of audio effects and background images Go to java files, input audio effects and background images and other documents path from “Source” folder in your computer.
+Download all files, including Java files and source of audio effects and background images Go to java files, input audio effects and background images, and other document paths from the “Source” folder in your computer.
 -	Change background and INPUT file and drop sound effect path at Tetris.java
--	Change music background path at main.java
+-	Change the music background path at main.java
--	Change other sound effect path at Tetris.java
+-	Change another sound effect path at Tetris.java
-You can use different sound effects or image background, note the sound must in .wav format (use online convertion if need)
+You can use different sound effects or image backgrounds, note the sound must be in .wav format (use online conversion if need)

 Play rules:
-After run program, choose 1/2 players or quit button
+After running program, choose 1/2 players or the quit button
 1)	1 player:
 -	Use “W” to rotate, “S” to move fast, “A” to move left, “D” to move right, “F” to hold and change piece, “G” to drop piece, “R” to restart game (if you feel cringe), “Q” to quit, (mean that you are a loser :> ).
 -	Line clears if full